MT. EVERLIST

 (Google maps does this best, but it’s difficult to edit on-the-go and not as convenient on mobile.)

-3. Sometimes, seeing someone else’s long list of recommendations is overwhelming.
-It would be nice to have multiple filters to sort by type of place or location or something else.
+3. Seeing someone else’s long list of recommendations is overwhelming.
+It would be nice to have filters to sort by type of place, location or something else.

 (Most people send a list of recs via a jumbled text or excel file, which is difficult to sort.
-I need to make sure filtering options are easy)
+Filtering options should be easier.)

 - There are many options for trip planning, but none for list tracking – aside from Excel (highly customizable but not focused) and Skratch (very limited to the point of practically non-usable).